kubernetes/enhancements/keps/sig-api-machinery/1693-warnings/README.md

 When a deprecated API is used:

 1. Add a `Warning` header to the response
-2. Set a gauge metric to 1 with labels for the API group, version, resource, subresource, and target removal version
+2. Set a `apiserver_requested_deprecated_apis` gauge metric to 1 with labels for the API group, version, resource, subresource, and target removal version
-3. Record an audit annotation indicating the request used a deprecated API
+3. Record a `"k8s.io/deprecated": "true"` audit annotation indicating the request used a deprecated API

 Allow custom resource definitions to indicate specific versions are deprecated